onetwopunch/baccarat/README.md

 ## Concurrent and distributable background task scheduler usable on any platform

-*Disclaimer: This is still being worked on and should not be used in production yet*
+*Disclaimer: This is still being worked on and should not be used in production yet.
+Pull requests are welcome!*

+Imagine being able to store a payload of a shell command and an HTTP endpoint in a Redis queue, have a blazingly fast, concurrent application process the command and send the result to your specified HTTP endpoint.
+That is Baccarat.

 Works by reading command line args and callback URI's from Redis, executes the command and sends the output to a URI as a POST request with a status of 1 or 0 and the full stdout or error as a string.